vyos/vyos-documentation/docs/configuration/service/pppoe-server.rst

 Automatic VLAN Creation
 -----------------------

-.. cfgcmd:: set service pppoe-server interface <interface>
+.. cfgcmd:: set service pppoe-server interface <interface> vlan <id | range>
-   <vlan-id | vlan range> <text>

-   VLAN's can be created by accel-ppp on the fly via the use of a Kernel module named `vlan_mon`, which is monitoring incoming vlans and creates the necessary VLAN if required and allowed.
+   VLAN's can be created by Accel-ppp on the fly via the use of a Kernel module named `vlan_mon`, which is monitoring incoming vlans and creates the necessary VLAN if required and allowed.
 VyOS supports the use of either VLAN ID's or entire ranges, both values can be defined at the same time for an interface.

-When configured, the PPPoE will create the necessary VLANs when required.
+   When configured, PPPoE will create the necessary VLANs when required.
 Once the user session has been cancelled and the VLAN is not needed anymore, VyOS will remove it again.

 .. code-block:: none

-  set service pppoe-server interface eth3 vlan-id 100 set service pppoe-server interface eth3 vlan-id 200 set service pppoe-server interface eth3 vlan-range 500-1000 set service pppoe-server interface eth3 vlan-range 2000-3000
+  set service pppoe-server interface eth3 vlan 100 set service pppoe-server interface eth3 vlan 200 set service pppoe-server interface eth3 vlan 500-1000 set service pppoe-server interface eth3 vlan 2000-3000

 Bandwidth Shaping